-"Extra bedroom" is, after all, a loose term.
-It can be a synonym for "basement."
-Or "fold-out sofa."
-Or even "closet," in the case of those space-deprived urban parents desperate to put the baby's crib somewhere.
+“Extra bedroom” is, after all, a loose term.
+It can be a synonym for “basement.”
+Or “fold-out sofa.”
+Or even “closet,” in the case of privacy-deprived urban parents desperate to put the baby’s crib somewhere.
 In my Upper West Side apartment, the extra bedroom was an inflatable mattress that traveled from room to room, as needed.
 In Northern California, where I live now, the gimlet eye of the beleagured host often fixes on the garage.

 Even the tiniest one-car garage, it turns out, can become an instant cottage (with help from Ikea).
 We recently spent the night in this 186-square-foot guest grottage to prove the point: